canonical/layer-filebeat/README.md

 # Overview

+> [!NOTE]
+> This charm is under maintainence mode.
+Only critical bug will be handled.

 Filebeat is a lightweight, open source shipper for log file data.
 As the next-generation Logstash Forwarder, Filebeat tails logs and quickly sends this information to Logstash for further parsing and enrichment or to Elasticsearch